WesleyG31/document-analyst-ai/design_doc.md

 ✚ Citation tracing (highlight chunks that contributed to the answer)

-✚ Search index for all processed documents

-✚ Streaming LLM token visualization

 ---

 ## Summary

 I approached this challenge as a chance to show:

-    That I can think clearly and structure a system
+- That I can think clearly and structure a system

-    That I can balance creativity with pragmatism
+- That I can balance creativity with pragmatism

-    That I enjoy building and iterating under constraints
+- That I enjoy building and iterating under constraints

-    I’m proud of what I built — not because it’s perfect, but because it’s practical, modular, and real.
+- I’m proud of what I built — not because it’s perfect, but because it’s practical, modular, and real.

-    Thanks for this opportunity.
+- Thanks for this opportunity.
 I hope to continue building with you.

 This project demonstrates:

-    Solid understanding of RAG architecture
+- Solid understanding of RAG architecture

-    Modular thinking using LangChain components
+- Modular thinking using LangChain components

-    Real-world deployment via Docker & Hugging Face
+- Real-world deployment via Docker & Hugging Face

-    Clear UX priorities via Streamlit + PDF previews
+- Clear UX priorities via Streamlit + PDF previews

 It reflects my ability to:

-    Take full ownership from data to deployment
+- Take full ownership from data to deployment

-    Balance simplicity with power (Chroma + LLMs)
+- Balance simplicity with power (Chroma + LLMs)

-    Communicate design through code, docs, and visuals
+- Communicate design through code, docs, and visuals

 - Wesley